energyquantified/eq-python-client/docs/userguide/terminology.md

 ### Resolution

-The combination of a frequency and a time-zone.
+It is a combination of a frequency and a time-zone.
 All time series have a resolution.
-Only resolutions with iterable frequencies are iterable.
+Only resolutions with iterable frequencies are iterable (meaning all frequencies other than `NONE`).

 With Energy Quantified's Python library, you can do something like this: